yoyowallet/yoflow/docs/index.md

         return JsonResponse({'name': obj.name, 'state': obj.get_state_display()})
 ```

-More flow information available [here](flow).
+More workflow information is available [here](flow).

 ### URLs

-Finally, expose workflow URLs by including them in our `urls.py`.
+Finally, we will generate and expose our REST interface by including urls in our `urls.py`.

 ```python
 # blog/urls.py